Cold sores can be a real pain in the… lip. Learn what causes cold sores and some natural cold sore remedies.

 First of all, if you have a cold sore, you are not alone.
 Cold sores are VERY common.

-In late October, the World Health Organization published research estimating that two-thirds of people around the globe—3.7 billion of us—are infected with something called “herpes simplex virus type 1 (HSV–1).”
+In 2015, the World Health Organization published research estimating that two-thirds of people under age 50—approximately 3.7 billion of us—are infected with something called “herpes simplex virus type 1 (HSV–1).”

 Don’t worry.
 It’s not what you think when you hear the word, “herpes.”
 The “HSV-1” is the virus that causes cold sores, sometimes called fever blisters.
 (The closely related herpes simplex–2 [HSV–2] is the main cause of genital herpes, not HSV-1.)